Travel

 Welcome back to World Food Thursdays, please scroll down to the bottom of the page and link up your delicious international food!
 Please forgive me for not posting the past couple weeks, I had a cranio training and then we took a road trip to Portland.
 Portland is an amazing spot for world food ...

-Pigs, Ferns And Sunrise on Sacred Hilltops
+Pigs, Ferns And Easter Sunrise on Sacred Hilltops

-Pigs, Ferns And Sunrise on Sacred Hilltops
+Pigs, Ferns And Easter Sunrise on Sacred Hilltops

 I have mentioned my incredible, brilliant, creative and imaginative sister before in passing, but I haven't really expressed how much she means to me.
 My parents adopted two children from Vietnam when they were married there during the Vietnamese war.
 The eldest one was adopted when she was about 4 ...